bioelectronics-mit/bioelectronics-website-content/content/authors/emily-crespin-uerra/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Undergraduate Students
 ---
-- Undergraduate researcher (2019-2024)

 - Major: Materials Science and Engineering
-- Mentor: Keisuke Nagao, Florian Koehler
+- Mentor: Keisuke Nagao